 the Agni Yoga section and provide a sample technique there so you can

 Advanced Meditation is a step-by-step process of engaging your mind to focus "Inner Light Fire" through your body.
 It can clear out psychological and physical blockages or conditioning that impede awakening.
 You learn to enlighten awareness and tap into pure unlimited sources of light/energy within yourself.
 It's refreshing and mind expanding and has all the meditation benefits described above.
 You learn to consciously engage the deep wisdom of your body-mind, for healing, creative expression, problem solving and personal growth.

 Advanced Meditation can be combined with body-oriented work for powerful energy healing.
 Specific advanced healing techniques have been developed where both practitioner and client work with the tools to amplify the results.
 See the Energy Healing page for my description of an awakening as a result of one session.
 Clients report many benefits such as feeling and looking younger, having more energy, a sense of expanded awareness of the divine, a new openness, etc.

 To learn about our deep emotional healing retreats go here.

-For more information about the meditation benefits of Agni Yoga, you can reach me via the form below.
-I'm available in downtown Northampton, Massachusetts and New York City.
-(For information on my one-on-one work in New York click here.)
+For more information about Advanced Meditation, you can reach me via the form below.
 I can also provide referrals to teachers and healers in other areas of the country.